Other sections in Our Departments:

 Staff members within the Department have undertaken prominent research projects in a number of areas: education economics, labour economics, industrial organisation, international trade, macroeconomics, financial markets, economic development, political economy, and time-series econometrics.
 We are proud of our reputation and how these research activities lead to high quality teaching and personal attention to students at all stages of study.

 By harnessing the power of research and academic insight, we are leading the debate on a range of global issues.
+Read our latest article by Professor Ian Walker, in which he explores the economic damage caused by problem gambling.
 Discover how we are engaging with organisations by visiting For Business.

 Our undergraduate, Masters and PhD courses are structured to provide a solid foundation in economic principles while also allowing choice in order to appeal to a broad spectrum of interests.
 They will prepare you for a variety of career opportunities in business and other areas.